kisswiki/kisswiki/src/cryptocurrency/trade.md

 https://www.kraken.com/help/faq

 Please keep in mind that it can take several days to process the verification application.

+You can also check the verification status for each tier by clicking `Dropdown with your account name > Get Verified`d

 https://medium.com/maecenas/how-to-buy-eth-with-kraken-64d899e79224